yomishino/FFXIVAetherCompass/README.md

 # Aether Compass

+> :warning: My apologise:
+> This plugin is not being actively worked on at the moment,
+> though it is not entirely dead at the moment either (and big thanks to community contributions!).
+>
+> For those who are looking for the latest version since Dalamud's API9 update,
+> there is a testing version available in my custom repo.
+> See [below](#installation) for the installation guide.
+>
+> There is no guarantee the plugin will function as expected as I am unable to test it extensively.
+> But any contribution (PRs or issues) is still welcome --- just don't expect prompt responses from me.

+---

 > <img src="./res/img/icon_by_arkfrostlumas.png" width="96"/>
 > Have you ever run into something when looking at your compass ... oooops!